top of page

 -

-I want to hear directly from a young woman who has been involved in criminal exploitation - will that happen at your training?Young women inform all our work – from determining their own Best Hopes from our work together, to informing our training modules, and giving feedback on our policies.
+I want to hear directly from a young woman who has been involved in criminal exploitation - will that happen at your training?Young women inform all our work – from determining their own objectives from our work together, to informing our training modules, and giving feedback on our policies.
 Our training is informed by our direct experience supporting young women and girls affected by criminal exploitation and violence It has been reviewed by young women and has their feedback integrated.
-Young women often join our training – sometimes as observers, sometimes as co-facilitators.
+Young women often join our training – sometimes as observers, sometimes as participants.
 They may choose to share their own feedback on their work with Abianda directly with training attendees.
 They do not, however, routinely offer testimony on their experience of exploitation, violence and trauma.
-This is for three reasons: 1.
-Our Consultants are employed on part-time fixed-term contracts, growing their professional experience and developing a professional identity.
-We do not wish them to be solely or primarily identified with their historic experiences.
-2. It is impossible to predict how revisiting previous experiences may impact our Consultants on a day-to-day basis.
-While they may have felt resilient enough to discuss historic incidents last week, today the same story may be immensely triggering, provoke disassociation, and cause significant harm.
-3. We do not wish to perpetuate power imbalances where young women feel obliged to recite testimony to receive affirmation from professionals, or pay from their employer.
+This ensures that young women are not impacted negatively by participation in our training programmes, including ensuring that we do not perpetuate power imbalances where young women feel obliged to recite testimony to receive affirmation from professionals.

 -